Irei

 The Book of Names

-The idea of a book as a monument is inspired by the Japanese tradition of Kakochō (literally, "The Book of the Past"), a book of names typically placed on a Buddhist temple altar.
+The idea of a book as a monument is inspired by the Japanese tradition of Kakochō (literally, “The Book of the Past”), a book of names typically placed on a Buddhist temple altar.
 This book is brought out for memorial services, when the names of those to be remembered are chanted.
-Following a ceremonial installation on September 24, 2022 at the Japanese American National Museum (JANM), the Ireichō monument will be on display at the museum until December 2024.
+Following a ceremonial installation on September 24, 2022 at the Japanese American National Museum (JANM), the Ireichō monument was on display at the museum until December 2024.
 The public is invited to view and acknowledge the names in the Ireichō by placing a Japanese hanko (stamp) underneath the name of each individual in the book.
-After the display at JANM is concluded, during 2025-2026, the goal of honoring the 125,000+ names will continue as the Ireichō goes on a national tour until every single individual is acknowledged.
+During 2025-2026, the goal of honoring the 125,000+ names will continue as the Ireichō goes on a national tour until every single individual is acknowledged.

 Irei